-- You allow us to pass on information to specified people and organisations
+- You give informed consent for MRC to pass on information to specified people and organisations

-- You tell us something about children being at risk of abuse or harm
+- You disclose information about the risk of abuse or harm to children

 - There is a serious risk of harm to yourself and others